-Our 2011 operating plan is intended to further reduce our outstanding debt by continuing our reduction of capital expenditures and continuing the suspension of our quarterly distribution to unitholders.
+Our 2011 operating plan is intended to achieve an outstanding debt of below \$100.0 million and to continue our reduction of capital expenditures and the suspension of our quarterly distribution to unitholders.
 We expect that these plans will result in lower production levels in 2011.
 Our limited capital spending will likely result in lower production levels continuing into future periods.
 We do not believe, however, that during a period of limited capital expenditures, we would lose any significant leased acreage.
-These plans are expected to reduce our leverage, continue to improve our liquidity position, and reduce future cash interest expenses on our outstanding unhedged debt.
-When we forecast over the next five years, we currently expect that our existing asset base and hedge portfolio will allow us fund a limited capital program while substantially reducing our outstanding debt.
+These plans are expected to improve our liquidity position and reduce future cash interest expenses on our outstanding unhedged debt.
+When we forecast over the next five years, we currently expect that our existing asset base and hedge portfolio could allow us to fund a limited capital program while maintaining a reduced debt level relative to our current asset base.